justkidding96/statamic-aardvark-seo/DOCUMENTATION.md

 ```
 php artisan vendor:publish --provider="WithCandour\AardvarkSeo\ServiceProvider"
 ```
+This publishes a configuration file and an optional database migration for using the database storage driver.

 #### Install via CP
 Or alternatively search for us in the `Tools > Addons` section of the Statamic control panel.